camunda/camunda-docs/docs/apis-tools/grpc.md

   string failedDecisionId = 9;
   // an optional message describing why the decision which was evaluated failed string failureMessage = 10;
+  // the tenant ID of the evaluated decision string tenantId = 11;
 }

 message EvaluatedDecision {